SpotX-Official/SpotX/README.md

 <h3>High access rights are set for PowerShell</h3>

-For some PCs, for full Powershell to work, you need to set the permissions at least to the `RemoteSigned` position.
+For some PCs, for full PowerShell to work, you need to set the permissions at least to the `RemoteSigned` position.
 To check your access rights:
   * Call PowerShell Console `Win + R` write `powershell` and `Ok`
   * Enter the command `Get-ExecutionPolicy`